Oatmeal Pancakes

 Add in some mix-ins!
 I love making these pancakes with some chocolate chips mixed in, or some fresh berries.
 Make it your own, this recipe is so versatile that anything mixed in will taste good.

 Make it vegan.
 Instead of the milk, use a non-dairy milk.
 I love switching it for almond milk or coconut milk (from a carton and NOT from a can).
 To make an egg substitute, you can replace the whole egg with a flax egg.
-All you need to do to make a flax egg is to mix 1 Tbsp ground flaxseeds with 3 Tbsp warm water.
+All you need to do to make a flax egg is to mix 1 tablespoon ground flaxseeds with 3 tablespoon warm water.
 Allow to rest for 5 minutes, then you can make the entire recipe as written!

 Freeze any leftover pancakes.
 This is a great way to not waste food, and also to have quick and easy grab and go school breakfasts.
 All you need to do is allow the pancakes to cool on wire racks at room temperature.
 Then place in an airtight container or a freezer bag and freeze for up to 3 months.
 When you want to use them, toast them in a toaster or a toaster oven.
 Honestly, I think that they are better than most freezer waffles you can get at grocery stores.